 Some people who carry out vulnerability assessments do not report issues if they cannot develop an exploit.
 SVG does require a proof of concept piece of software to be developed in order for a problem to be treated as vulnerability.
 Dangerous coding constructs, where there is a possibility that an exploit can be developed, can be considered to be vulnerabilities.
-However, if the risk is considered to be negligible then the issue may be treated in another way, e.g. as a bug, as the people assessing the issue considers appropriate.
+However, if the risk is considered to be negligible then the issue may be treated in another way, e.g. as a bug, as the RAT considers appropriate.

-2.6 What is NOT a vulnerability
+3.6.
+What is NOT a vulnerability

-2.6.1 Actions that can only be carried out by site administrators
+3.6.1.
+Actions that can only be carried out by site administrators